I-4-2-20.Evidentiary Documents (Exhibits)

 If there is a line drawn through an exhibit on the exhibit list, the ALJ may have stricken it from the record.
-The CRA will verify by reviewing the oral hearing and will exclude any exhibits stricken from the record.
+The CRA will verify by reviewing the hearing transcript and will exclude any exhibits stricken from the record.

 D. Exhibits or Documents Not Related to Claimant

 If an exhibit or other document that forms part of the administrative record appears to pertain (in whole or in part) to an individual other than the claimant, the CRA will refer the case to a CCPRB analyst.
-The analyst will consider the impact of the evidence on the defensibility of the case and:
+The analyst will consider the impact of the evidence on the defensibility of the case, and:

 E. Special Considerations in Paper Cases